alisardari3696/stock-advisor/README.md

 # STOCK ADVISOR DEMO

-A Python-based demo tool for visualizing cumulative growth of assets in Iran's market, including inflation, USD price, equal-weight index, and the stock "فملی".
+A Python-based demo tool for visualizing cumulative growth of assets in Iran's market, including inflation, USD price, equal-weight index, and the stock prices

 ## Features
 - Auto-fetches and caches financial data